 Kupu’s goal is to unlock the potential in our youth, build community engagement, and foster positive economic development, all while helping our island state position itself as a global leader in sustainability and stewardship.
-Located in the developing Kakaʻako neighborhood, Kupu’s Green Job Training Center will be a scalable model of opportunity and innovation, of economic and energy self-sufficiency; a place where the community can interact, learn, and ultimately be a demonstration of aloha to the world.
+Located in the developing Kakaʻako neighborhood, the Center will be a scalable model of opportunity and innovation, of economic and energy self-sufficiency; a place where the community can interact, learn, and ultimately be a demonstration of aloha to the world.

-The Green Job Training Center will not only serve as a hub for Kupu’s award-winning statewide programs, but will promote the development of the next generation of stewards who will care for our environment and become responsible, thoughtful citizens with the skills and heart necessary to lead Hawaiʻi to a sustainable future.
-Updates and renovations will better equip the facility to house Kupu’s distinguished Community Programs, which are devoted to positively reorienting the life trajectories of Oʻahu’s disadvantaged youth.
-Our Community Programs engage underserved youth and young adults across the island in environmental stewardship and cultural learning, while helping them earn their diplomas and obtain job training and life skills essential for success.
+Improvements will better equip the Center to house Kupu’s distinguished Community Programs, which are devoted to positively reorienting the life trajectories of Oʻahu’s disadvantaged youth by engaging them in environmental stewardship and cultural learning, while helping them earn their diplomas and obtain job training and life skills essential for success.

-Creating the capacity for Kupu to broaden our program offerings and enrich young lives, the Green Job Training Center will also fulfill the crucial need for a community center where citizens can foster the incubation of new ideas and initiatives.
+The Green Jobs Training & Community Center will also fulfill the crucial need for a community center where citizens can foster the incubation of new ideas and initiatives.
 The Center will be invaluable not only to the surrounding community, but to all of Oʻahu and the neighboring islands, as well as the many visitors that we welcome to our shores.
 With a focus on civic engagement and environmental and cultural stewardship, the many educational displays and workshops to be hosted at the Center will empower all with the knowledge and passion to help shape a better Hawaiʻi.

-The facility itself will be a representation of sustainability, hosting a variety of renewable technologies as well as hydroponic systems for food production.
-It will lead by example as a LEED Certified Green Building with net zero energy usage made possible with photovoltaic energy panels, and be at the forefront of design dedicated to shoreline and waterfront preservation.
+The facility itself will be a model of sustainability, leading by example with net zero energy usage through photovoltaic energy panels and being at the forefront of design dedicated to shoreline and waterfront preservation.
 It will be a true resource for island communities and beyond, a place where we can to come together to model solutions on how to thrive while responsibly stewarding our natural resources and people for a better tomorrow.